You can manually wrap text around any object, such as a table, picture, shape, chart, SmartArt graphic, and more in Microsoft Office PowerPoint 2007.

 Wrap text around an irregular object

 Insert an image on your PowerPoint slide.
-If you are unsure how to do this, refer to the article Insert a picture or clip art.
+If you are unsure how to do this, refer to the article Insert a picture.

 Right-click anywhere on the object, point to Send to Back, and then click Send to Back.

 Type or paste your text over your object.

 Point to the text at the top left edge of your object, and then use the TAB and/or SPACEBAR to move the text past the right edge of the object.

 Repeat step 3 until each covering line of text has been moved beyond the right edge of the object.